Policies regarding Students

 6.1.2 General Purpose Bulletin Boards in Other Areas of Campus (i.e. Academic buildings, Athletic facilities, etc.)

 6.1.2a In academic buildings, resident faculty and staff are permitted to post materials of the types approved by Academic Unit Heads because they are relevant to academics, advising or academic unit policies.
 Posting in these buildings by other individuals requires approval as specified in 6.1.2b

-6.1.2b All materials for posting in other areas of campus (not already identified above) must be approved and stamped at an information desk in Warren Hall, Taylor Down Under or the Festival and follow the procedures outlined above.
+6.1.2b All materials for posting in other areas of campus (not already identified above) must be approved and stamped at an information desk in Madison Union, Taylor Down Under or the Festival and follow the procedures outlined above.
 Information regarding specific posting locations and requirements for these facilities may be obtained from the building coordinator for that facility.